apache/flink/docs/dev/connectors/filesystem_sink.md

 {% highlight scala %}
 val input: DataStream[String] = ...

-input.addSink(new RollingSink("/base/path"))
+input.addSink(new BucketingSink[String]("/base/path"))

 {% endhighlight %}
 </div>
 </div>

-The only required parameter is the base path where the rolling files (buckets) will be stored.
-The sink can be configured by specifying a custom bucketer, writer and batch size.
+The only required parameter is the base path where the buckets will be stored.
+The sink can be further configured by specifying a custom bucketer, writer and batch size.

-By default the rolling sink will use the pattern `"yyyy-MM-dd--HH"` to name the rolling buckets.
+By default the bucketing sink will split by the current system time when elements arrive and will use the datetime pattern `"yyyy-MM-dd--HH"` to name the buckets.
 This pattern is passed to `SimpleDateFormat` with the current system time to form a bucket path.
-A new bucket will be created whenever the bucket path changes.
+A new bucket will be created whenever a new date is encountered.
 For example, if you have a pattern that contains minutes as the finest granularity you will get a new bucket every minute.
-Each bucket is itself a directory that contains several part files: Each parallel instance of the sink will create its own part file and when part files get too big the sink will also create a new part file next to the others.
-To specify a custom bucketer use `setBucketer()` on a `RollingSink`.
+Each bucket is itself a directory that contains several part files: each parallel instance of the sink will create its own part file and when part files get too big the sink will also create a new part file next to the others.
+When a bucket becomes inactive, the open part file will be flushed and closed.
+A bucket is regarded as inactive when it hasn't been written to recently.
+By default, the sink checks for inactive buckets every minute, and closes any buckets which haven't been written to for over a minute.
+This behaviour can be configured with `setInactiveBucketCheckInterval()` and `setInactiveBucketThreshold()` on a `BucketingSink`.

+You can also specify a custom bucketer by using `setBucketer()` on a `BucketingSink`.
+If desired, the bucketer can use a property of the element or tuple to determine the bucket directory.

 The default writer is `StringWriter`.
 This will call `toString()` on the incoming elements and write them to part files, separated by newline.
-To specify a custom writer use `setWriter()` on a `RollingSink`.
+To specify a custom writer use `setWriter()` on a `BucketingSink`.
 If you want to write Hadoop SequenceFiles you can use the provided `SequenceFileWriter` which can also be configured to use compression.

 The last configuration option is the batch size.
 This specifies when a part file should be closed